Traumatic bonding: In abusive relationships

 Unhealthy, or traumatic, bonding occurs between people in an abusive relationship.
 The bond is stronger for people who have grown up in abusive households and who believe abuse to be a normal part of relationships.
-On the psychometric scale for Stockholm syndrome, the three main components are: justifying an abuser through cognitive distortions, damage, ongoing psychological effects of abuse, and love.
+On the psychometric scale for Stockholm syndrome, the four main components are: justifying an abuser through cognitive distortions, damage, ongoing psychological effects of abuse, and love.